 The Division of Labor Standards received fewer than 1,000 reportable hours for this occupational title.
-The public works contracting minimum wage is established for this occupational title using data provided by Missouri Economic Research and Information Center.
+Public works contracting minimum wage is established for this occupational title using data provided by Missouri Economic Research and Information Center.

-The Prevailing Hourly Rate includes any applicable fringe benefit amounts for each occupational title as defined in Section 290.210 RSMo.
+The Prevailing Hourly Rate includes any applicable fringe benefit amounts for each occupational title.